AzzamSyakir/phuby/README.md

 - 👋 Hi, I’m @phuby
-- 👀 I’m interested in backend
+- 👀 I’m interested in Backend dev
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and django
 - 💞️ I’m looking to collaborate on project
-- 📫 How to reach me send me email

 <!---
 phuby/phuby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.